emprax/Xtender/README.md

 The dictionary (a map-like structure implemented with a hash-map) is a well-known collective data-structure that can save a value on a location that is linked to a key.
 The key can be of any data-type and the dictionary calculates a hash-value for that key, which indicates its index in memory.
 The search functionality of the dictionary is known to be of complexity O(1).
 Implementing a dictionary as a registry for storing the different segments greatly increases search-efficiency by reducing the complexity introduced by the chain-based version.
 This version operates more constantly in speed and efficiency.

-*From version 3.1.0. of the Xtender.DependencyInjection package on, the control on the capacity of the dictionaries in the full Xtender library packages is improved.
+*From version 3.1.0. of the Xtender.DependencyInjection package onwards, the control on the capacity of the dictionaries in the full Xtender library packages are improved.
 Instead of having a default capacity of 31 records, the capacities of the dictionaries are now configured by means of the amount of registered extensions.*

 ## Coding Guide